 Most people believe that the bigger the diamond the better.
 However, as explained in the section on cut, a diamond that weighs more is not always larger in circumference.
 Therefore, you should be careful in selecting diamonds solely based on the weight of the diamond.

 A diamonds value will grow dramatically if it crosses the threshold from say 0.99 carats to 1.00 carats.
-Though only 1 point separates the two diamonds, the 1 carat stone will be significantly more money.
+Though only .01 points separate the two diamonds, the 1 carat stone will be worth significantly more money.
 It doesn’t take most people long to see the possible advantage in “buying shy”.
 That is, buying slightly below the threshold to get a stone that is almost as large and save money.
 This theory does have some issues depending on the type of stone, weight, and worldwide supply.
 Sometimes a 1 carat diamond will be marginally more, maybe a couple of hundred dollars but will be worth much more as time goes by.

 14 Karat recommendation on CARAT WEIGHT